Canada Economy Facts and Outlook

 Canada’s 2017 GDP growth rate was 3.0 percent, faster than both the United States (2.2 percent) and Mexico (2.1 percent).
 Canada's standard of living, as measured by GDP per capita, was $48,100.
 That's lower than the United States ($59,500) but higher than Mexico ($19,500).

 Canada is roughly the same size as the United States (3.8 million square miles), but only has 1/10 the people (34.6 million).
 It's three times the size of Mexico, with one-third the people.
 Why is Canada so sparsely populated?
 Climate.
 Its northern half is so cold for so much of the year that the ground remains permanently frozen.
 As a result, 90 percent of the people live within 100 miles of the US border.

 Canada has more fresh water than any other country, with between two to three million lakes.
 Most of it cannot be used for productive uses, such as hydropower or even irrigation.
 Almost 50 percent of Canada's land is locked up in permafrost.
 Only 4.3 percent of Canada's land is suitable for farming, compared to 16.9 percent of land in the U.S., and 12.9 percent in Mexico.

 Trudeau and Trump

+On April 24, 2017, the Trump administration warned it may impose a 20 percent tariff on Canadian lumber.
 That would affect $10 billion in exports.
 Western provinces allow loggers to cut trees on government-owned land.
 The U.S. Commerce Department says the reduced rates allow for trade dumping.